drbean/curriculum/pages/homepage/markdown/TeacherDiary.md

 I got them first however to read with a partner and then read with a different partner, but add the things they didn't write in the 10-minute quick writing.

-I'm not getting them to write an essay again, a different essay, as a watercolor painter.
+I'm now getting them to write an essay again, a different essay, as a watercolor painter.

 What does this have to do with the experiment?
 I think I need to give an account of what I was doing.